TOOP4EU/toop-simulator/README.md

 #### Semantic mapping

-This is the resource that contains all the information about the semantic mapping of the concepts from and to the toop namespace (`http://toop.eu/registered-organization`).
+The simulator reads the `sms.conf` file that contains all the information about the semantic mapping of the concepts from and to the toop namespace (`http://toop.eu/registered-organization`).
-It currently contains the predefined mappings for `elonia` and `freedonia`.
+The default contents are the predefined mappings for `elonia` and `freedonia`.

-**Note**: If the file `sms.conf` exists in the working directory of the simulator, it will be loaded;
-otherwise the simulator will try to load the resource `sms.conf` that is in the root directory of the jar file.

-The resource is a typesafe config file that contains a `list` of `mapping groups` each containing source and destination namespaces (i.e. `sourceNS` and `targetNS`) and a `mapping of concepts`.
+`sms.conf` is a [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) config file that contains a `list` of `mapping groups` each containing source and destination namespaces (i.e. `sourceNS` and `targetNS`) and a `mapping of concepts`.
 A fragment from `sms.conf` is given below: